tappzz/linux-vpn-auto-connect/README.md

 >save

-Then you could type the following line to check this out:
+Then you could type the following command to check this out:

 >print connection.secondaries